Best time to visit the Maldives

-However in the last few years the weather pattern has been much harder to predict (one year seeing plenty of rain in November and December) so experts now advise that it may be worth taking your chances in the wet season or during the transitional months, especially if you want to take advantage of seasonally lower hotel rates.
+However in the past few years the weather pattern has been much harder to predict (one year seeing plenty of rain in November and December) so experts now advise that it may be worth taking your chances in the wet season or during the transitional months, especially if you want to take advantage of seasonally lower hotel rates.

 In terms of prices it’s usually cheapest to visit from May to November.
 If you’re looking for value, arguably the best time to visit the Maldives is March or April (avoiding the Easter holidays).
 However, don’t expect rock bottom prices.
-The Maldives is not a cheap destination.
+The Maldives is never a cheap destination.

 Tourist numbers and hotel prices are at their highest from December to February – they are hiked for Christmas, New Year and for Europeans who are looking for winter sun.

 Ramadan in the Maldives

 The Maldives is a Muslim country and it’s worth noting the dates of Ramadan – the month of fasting – if you plan to visit the capital city (Male’) as some restaurants may close during daylight hours.
-However, the island resorts are not usually affected in the slightest by Ramadan and most visitors are not even aware of the festival.
+However, the island resorts will not be affected in the slightest by Ramadan and most visitors are not even aware of the festival.
 Staff at your hotel may be fasting, but you’d never notice and they’d be far too polite to even mention it.

 Holidays in the Maldives